al6x/mongodb/readme.md

 # MongoDB driver enhancements

-MongoDB itself is very powerful, flexible and simple tool, but it's Ruby driver hides this beauty behind bloated and counter-intuitive API.
+MongoDB itself is very powerful, flexible and simple tool, but it's Ruby driver hides it behind complicated API.
 This enhancements alter the Ruby-driver's API to be more simple and intuitive.

-- Makes alien API of mongo-ruby-driver friendly & handy.
+- Makes API of mongo-ruby-driver friendly & handy.
 - No extra abstraction or complexities introduced, all things are exactly the same as in MongoDB.
 - Simple migrations support (work in progress).